sotatek-dev/mina-snap/packages/snap/README.md

 # Mina Portal

-This snap helps you interact with Mina protocol using Metamask
+This snap helps you interact with Mina protocol using MetaMask

 **Important**

-Please install Metamask before using this snap.
+Please install MetaMask before using this snap.

 ## Setup
 ```shell